yi-jiayu/blog/content/posts/sleep-prevention-warning/index.md

 For example, if Intel(R) Power Gadget is running, the following notification will be shown:

 {{< figure src="notification.png" alt="Notification showing that Intel(R) Power Gadget is preventing sleep" class="nooutline" >}}

+The script above can also be found at https://gist.github.com/yi-jiayu/f1a8f32d70a6a4c3b7dbd81589c40f0d.

 ### Adding it to cron